thegambler111/CoolObsVault/03_Life_experience/Giving speech/The Power Speaking Guide/The Power Speaking Guide.md

-# 12 non-obvious strategies to level up your public speaking
+# 12 Non-obvious strategies to level up your public speaking

 ## Avoid memorization
 - Only know material in 1 fixed direction => Unable to adapt
 - Focus on a few key
 	- Opening lines
 	- Transaction